 - Watch starch portion sizes.
 Limit starch portions to 1 to 3 per meal.

 - Give serving size examples.
-Click here for a handy serving size card you can carry with you.
 Our “normal” servings have grown to “super-sizing”!

 High Fat or Saturated Fat Orientation